-Magic Menu CAST MEMORIZE SCRIBE DISPLAY REST EXIT
+Magic Menu

-CAST displays the Cast Menu and the character's list of memorized spells.
+CAST MEMORIZE SCRIBE DISPLAY REST EXIT CAST displays the Cast Menu and the character's list of memorized spells.
 Select the spell to cast and then indicate the target of the spell.
 Once a spell is cast it is gone from memory until it is memorized again.
-Some spells only have effect when cast during combat and others may only be cast while encamped.
+Some spells only have an effect when cast during combat and others may only be cast while encamped.

-MEMORIZE displays the Memorize Menu, character's grimoire of spells or clerical spell list, and how many spells of each level the spell-caster may memorize.
-Once all characters have selected the spells they want to memorize, choose the REST command to take the time to actually memorize the spells.
-Remember that a spell-caster can have the same spell memorized multiple times and that the moons may increase the number of spells a mage may cast.
-When mages have bonus spells they may be of any level, but clerical specials may only be those listed under special.
+MEMORIZE displays the Memorize Menu, the character's spell book or clerical spell list, and how many spells of each level the spellcaster may memorize.
+Once all characters have selected the spells they want to memorize, choose the REST command to actually memorize the spells.

+Remember that a spell-caster can have the same spell memorized multiple times, and automatically rememorizes used spells simply by selecting the REST or FIX command.

+Memorize Menu

-Memorize Menu MEMORIZE NEXT PREV EXIT
+MEMORIZE NEXT PREV EXIT

-MEMORIZE selects a spell for memorization.
+• MEMORIZE selects a spell to be memorized.
 A spell is not actually memorized until it has been chosen from the Memorize Menu and the character has rested long enough to imprint the spell on his mind.
 After selecting the spells to memorize, the computer will verify your choices.